-Winter inevitably means the presence of runny noses, coughs and sniffles.
-Boosting your child’s immune system is a huge part of helping her fight winter illnesses.
+Winter is still a while away and inevitably means the presence of runny noses, coughs and sniffles.
+But, with the Coronavirus (COVID-19) a reality in South Africa, now is the best time to start boosting your child’s immune system.
 Besides multivitamin supplements, one of the best ways to do this is through including immune-boosting foods in her diet.
 But what if your child is a fussy eater?
 How do you get her to eat the right foods that will help keep her immune system healthy?

-Sneak these immune-boosting foods into your child’s lunchbox:
+Sneak these immune-boosting foods into your child’s diet:

 Oranges are packed with vitamin C, but they also contain phytonutrients that have strong anti-inflammatory properties.
 Stick to the actual fruit cut up into quarters rather than orange juice, which usually comes packaged with added sugar and preservatives.
 If your child isn’t a fan of oranges, try naartjies, which are slightly sweeter and softer – and much easier to peel and pack in a lunchbox.